 Now, after 40 years in Australia, Sonia is both a businesswoman and a proud grandmother.
 She’s even completed health and wellbeing courses in hypnosis, integrative nutrition, mind-body eating, and neuro-linguistic programming (the language of one’s own mind).
 She also mentors and inspires young women and migrants who want to open their own businesses.

-In her spare time, Sonia enjoys travelling the globe, arts, writing, and spending time with her family, including 6 beautiful grandchildren.
+In her spare time, Sonia enjoys traveling the globe, arts, writing, and spending time with her family, including 6 beautiful grandchildren.

-Sonia’s favourite thing about Australia: The freedom to be oneself.
+Sonia’s favorite thing about Australia: The freedom to be oneself.

 In 2012, Luis suffered an unexpected illness which caused him to reassess and change his life dramatically.
 He ended his current business ventures and joined the Global experience team.
 With a new perspective, he enjoyed more relaxation and better health.
 Luis brings his own business acumen and wisdom to the Global experience team.
 He currently assists with visiting homes in the Sydney area.

-Luis’ favourite thing about Australia: The outdoor life.
+Luis’ favorite thing about Australia: The outdoor life.

 Now, he’s one of Global experience’s veteran employees; he’s been with us since 2009.
 When he’s not managing the accounts for students, hosts, and clients, he enjoys playing video games, outdoor activities with his wife and children, and watching movies.

 Stone’s favorite thing about Australia: There are so many cultures living together and the great weather.